AFLplusplus/AFLplusplus/llvm_mode/README.lto.md

 Hence if you see this error either you have to remove the duplicate global variable (think `#ifdef` ...) or you are out of luck. :-(

+### "expected top-level entity" + binary ouput error

+This happens if multiple .a archives are to be linked and they contain the same object filenames, the first in LTO form, the other in ELF form.
+This can not be fixed programmatically, but can be fixed by hand.
+You can try to delete the file from either archive (`llvm-ar d <archive>.a <file>.o`) or performing the llvm-linking, optimizing and instrumentation by hand (see below).

+### "undefined reference to ..."

+This *can* be the opposite situation of the "expected top-level entity" error - the library with the ELF file is before the LTO library.
+However it can also be a bug in the program - try to compile it normally.
+If fails then it is a bug in the program.
+Solutions: You can try to delete the file from either archive, e.g.
+(`llvm-ar d <archive>.a <file>.o`) or performing the llvm-linking, optimizing and instrumentation by hand (see below).

+### "File format not recognized"

+This happens if the build system has fixed LDFLAGS, CPPFLAGS, CXXFLAGS and/or CFLAGS.
+Ensure that they all contain the `-flto` flag that afl-clang-lto was compiled with (you can see that by typing `afl-clang-lto -h` and inspecting the last line of the help output) and add them otherwise

 ### clang is hardcoded to /bin/ld

 Some clang packages have 'ld' hardcoded to /bin/ld.
 This is an issue as this